There’s no way around it: we all experience stress.

 - Spend time in nature.
 Studies show that time in nature reduces stress.
 (Learn more about the mental health benefits of nature.)

 - Find support.
 Whether it’s with friends, family, a therapist, faith leader or a support group, opening up and talking about what you’re feeling and thinking can help.
 If you live with a mental health condition or have a family member with a mental health condition, consider attending a free support group provided by your local NAMI California affiliate.
-(Note: during the COVID-19 crisis, support groups are not being held in person and many affiliates are offering virtual support with calls or video-conferencing options.
+(Note: during the pandemic, support groups are not being held in person and many affiliates are offering virtual support with calls or video-conferencing options.
 If you have a friend from a support group, consider reaching out to get and offer support by phone.
 If you are experiencing a crisis, call the National Suicide Prevention Lifeline at 1-800-273-8255 or text NAMI to 741-741 to connect with a trained crisis counselor to receive free, 24/7 crisis support via text message.)

 California Surgeon General’s Stress Relief Playbook